micyo202/yan/README_EN.md

 The front-end display interface based on **Boostrap** responsive layout, and integration of a series of animation effects plug-ins, the interface simple, beautiful and elegant finish interactions with the background..<br>
 The goal of the project is to build a comprehensive J2EE enterprise development solution for small and medium-sized enterprises, and improve work efficiency.<br>
 The project is [yan-demo](https://github.com/micyo202/yan-demo) Single node project **upgrade**，support **distributed**, continuous update, please look forward to...。

+## Recent Updates
+* **beta 0.0.4：add ActiveMQ message service (testing only)**
+* beta 0.0.3：add search engine service (in the early stage, responsible for searching for the second development, later I will make a good time)
+* beta 0.0.2：Optimize the overall code, add comments, and make it easier to understand
+* beta 0.0.1：project reconstruction, save the original [yan-demo](https://github.com/micyo202/yan-demo) project function, optimize the project structure, the module split

 ## Environment & Tools
 * MacOS Sierra / Windows 7